Leesaal/PasswordGenerator/README.md

 When the button "Generate Password", the new password will show in the box in black where it will originally say "Your Secure Password".

+This program also hides the criteria until generate password is clicked and then the criteria will show.

 ## Installation

 N/A